Larry-Hignight/Elastic-Stack-Exemplar/README.md

 # Elastic-Stack-Exemplar

-This document capture a wide-variety of notes that I've collected while using the products that copromise the Elastic stack.
+This document captures a wide-variety of notes that I've collected while using the products that copromise the Elastic stack.
 Unless stated otherwise, the various Elastic products described below were installed and run using Docker on top of an AWS EC2 micro instance.

 * [Docker @ Elastic](https://www.docker.elastic.co/#)
   * This page covers the entire suite of Elastic products
   * Elastic uses their own, dedicated, Docker registry

-The following files were created to make using the ES products easier:
+This repository includes the following files:
+* bulk-load-json-convertor.R
-* bulk-load-json-convertor.R - Convert one or more CSV files into the "bulk load" JSON format expected by Elastic Search
+  * Convert one or more CSV files into the "bulk load" JSON format expected by Elastic Search
   * See the Bulk API section below for more details
 * time-util.R - Utility code for creating random date/times and sessions of various random lengths
     * Uniform distribution of dates; Gaussian distribution of times
-    * Useful when creating mock data that includes realistic "sessions"
+    * Useful when creating mock data that includes realistic times for "sessions"

 ## Elastic Search
 ### Elastic Search - Installation